idamantium/uncommonplaces-jekyll/about-ida.md

 page-title: Ida C. Benedetto
 ---

-### Experience Designer

 I believe in storytelling, empathy, and adventure.
 They spark the creativity to make us better people and a better society.
-As an experience designer and media strategist, I will get you doing and discovering things you might not otherwise.
+As an experience designer, I will get you doing and discovering things you might not otherwise.
 I'm often at the helm of a fair bit of creative chaos, be it with a film collective of AIDS orphans in Ethiopia or a punk rock video game gallery in New York City.
 I accentuate potential for the sake of greater impact and stability.
 My creative roots lie in documentary photography, and my current work involves games and real world adventures.

 <h3 class="subheader">Currently</h3>